L2-Technology/sensei-client-js/README.md

 # sensei-client-js

 A javascript client for the [Sensei](https://l2.technology/sensei) HTTP API.
 This is designed to work in the browser and in NodeJS environments.
-It is written in typescript and all endpoints are fully typed.
+There are typescript types available for all endpoints.

 ## Installation